 The PTSD SIG is focused on all stages of career mentorship, dissemination of research, and advancement of quality patient care.
 It provides a venue for professionals from all disciplines to network and create new connections in the field.

-This year we plan to hold another breakfast meeting at ADAA in hopes of bringing the PTSD SIG together to discuss ways to make the SIG more active, as well as support networking between members.
+This year we plan to hold another lunch meeting at ADAA in hopes of bringing the PTSD SIG together to discuss ways to make the SIG more active, as well as support networking between members.
 In previous years, the PTSD SIG meeting has been a great event with lots of enthusiasm, but the carryover into the rest of the year has been harder.
 Part of the benefit of having a PTSD SIG is to expand the trauma network community, both at the conference and in between them.
-We are hoping to elicit suggestions and help from members about ways to capitalize on the PTSD SIG to become more interactive between meetings to best meet everyone’s needs.
+To facilitate this, we plan to send an online survey to members prior to the 2020 meeting to determine how the time would be best spent; we will use this information to structure the meeting.
+During our meeting, we are hoping to elicit suggestions and help from members about ways to capitalize on the PTSD SIG to become more interactive between meetings to best meet everyone’s needs.

 Plans for the future

 Moving forward, the SIG hopes to continue to use the online forum to stay connected with the members in between meetings, as well as sharing new and interesting articles on PTSD, award opportunities, and training and job opportunities.
 This community will also continue to be utilized to address the suggestions from the members of areas within PTSD that they would like the SIG to address.
 The SIG would also like to sponsor or co-sponsor a live webinar in the area of trauma.
 We will be actively looking for suggestions and other members or SIGs to collaborate with on this.
-Lastly, the SIG would still like to find a graduate student or trainee to get more involved in the SIG to help both increase activity within the SIG and also ensure that the needs of SIG members across career stages is met.
+Lastly, we are excited to continue to work with Ms. Ali Klein, a graduate student at Case Western University, to help students get more involved in the SIG.
+We will continue to work with Ms. Klein and other interested SIG members to help both increase activity within the SIG and ensure that the needs of SIG members across career stages are met.